lamhq/tech-notes/pages/devops/aws/serverless/app-repo.md

 ### Publish

-- Publishing apps makes them available for others to find and deploy.
+- You publish apps, makes them available for others to find and deploy.
-- Define apps with AWS SAM templates.
+- You define apps with AWS SAM templates.
-- Set to private by default.
+- App is set to private by default.
 Only owner can see it.
 - Must explicitly share if desired.
 Can share with specific accounts or publicly with everyone.

 ### Deploy